antmicro/renode-linux-runner-action/README.md

 ## Emulation

-The Linux emulation runs on the RISC-V/HiFive Unleashed single core platform in [Renode 1.13.3](https://github.com/renode/renode).
-This emulated system has some basics like 8GB of RAM and a network connection configured.
+The Linux emulation runs on the RISC-V HiFive Unleashed single core platform in [Renode 1.13.3](https://github.com/renode/renode).
+Basic specs like 8GB of RAM and a network connection are configured in the emulated system.

 ### Architecture